-• Prohibitions:
+Prohibitions

-- Installation of food grinders in the plumbing system construction of new Food Service Establishments; require all existing Food Service Establishments to remove all food grinders within 180 days of the effective date of the Ordinance, except when expressly allowed by the FOG Control Program Manager.
+Use of food grinders.
+Installation of food grinders in the plumbing system of new constructions of Food Service Establishments is prohibited.
+Furthermore, all food grinders shall be removed from all existing Food Service Establishments within 180 days after notification, except when expressly allowed by the FOG Control Program Manager.

 Rationale: Eliminating food grinders (garbage disposer) will reduce the volume of solids that enter a grease interceptor or the sewer.
-Food wastes that accumulate in the grease interceptor. - enter a grease interceptor or the sewer.
-Food wastes that accumulate in the grease interceptor occupy space used to separate and remove grease, resulting in an increased cleaning frequency required, waste hauling costs, and potential blockages. - Introduction of any additives into a Food Service Establishment's wastewater system for the purpose of emulsifying or biologically/chemically treating FOG for grease remediation or as a supplement to interceptor maintenance, unless a specific written authorization from the FOG Control Program Manager is obtained.
+Food wastes that accumulate in the grease interceptor occupy space used to separate and remove grease, resulting in increased cleaning frequency requirement, waste hauling costs, and potential blockages.

+Introduction of any additives into a Food Service Establishment's wastewater system for the purpose of emulsifying or biologically/chemically treating FOG for grease remediation or as a supplement to interceptor maintenance, unless a specific written authorization from the FOG Control Program Manager is obtained.

 Rationale: Emulsifiers hinder FOG separation by dispersing FOG in the wastewater, which directly conflicts with the grease interceptor's role in separating and removing grease.
-Additives can also cause the interceptor to discharge its contents to the sewer. - Disposal of waste cooking oil into drainage pipes.
+Additives may also cause the interceptor to discharge its contents to the sewer.